serenatoon/RFC913-SFTP/readme.md

 Specifies the file to be renamed.  `TOBE` `new-file-spec` should be sent if a `+` response is received.

 Example of usage on existing file:
-Confirm the existence of test.txt in the current working directory.
+- Confirm the existence of test.txt in the current working directory.
 ```
 $ NAME test.TXT
-+FILE EXISTS
++File exists
 $ TOBE renamed.txt
 +test.txt renamed to renamed.txt
 ```